When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 The twelve books are available as a set or individually on Amazon.

 I hope you enjoyed this list of the 14 Best Baseball Card Books.
 Please let me know if you have any other recommendations.
-Either shoot me an email (chris@allvintagecards.com) or leave a comment below.
+Either email me (chris@allvintagecards.com) or leave a comment below.